Sumadhura Panorama Phase 2 Master Plan

 Layout Logic

-Sumadhura Panorama's 80-acre layout is organised into plot clusters separated by landscaped avenues and parks.
-The internal road network follows a hierarchy — main avenues are wider (typically 40 to 60 feet), while internal lanes serving individual plot rows are narrower but still comfortable for two-way traffic.
+Sumadhura Panorama Phase 2's 80-acre layout is organised into plot clusters separated by landscaped avenues and parks.
+The internal road network follows a hierarchy - main avenues are wider (typically 40 to 60 feet), while internal lanes serving individual plot rows are narrower but still comfortable for two-way traffic.
 This hierarchy matters.
 Wide main roads mean better access for emergency vehicles, moving trucks, and visitors.
 Narrower internal roads mean less through-traffic past your front door.

 The green zones aren't afterthoughts.
 Parks and open spaces are distributed across the layout rather than concentrated in one corner.
 This means no matter which plot you pick, you're within walking distance of a garden or a tree-lined path.
 The central amenity zone - clubhouse, sports courts, swimming pool - sits roughly in the middle, keeping travel distances short for residents on both ends of the development.